 You are able to challenge a Will if you are faced with a Will that:

-• you believe is not the last Will;
+• You believe is not the last Will; or

 If you decide to challenge a Will you need to lodge an Application with the court within the time frame required in Victoria.

 If you want to challenge a Will because you have been left out or you are not happy with the amount left to you, you need to show that you are eligible to bring a challenge.